 - See the SGI Technical Publications Library at http://docs.sgi.com.
 Various formats are available.
-This library contains the most recent and most comprehensive set of online books, release notes, man pages, and other information. - You can view release notes on your system by accessing the README file(s) for the product.
-This is usually located in the /usr/share/doc/productname directory, although file locations may vary. - You can view man pages by typing man title at a command line.
+This library contains the most recent and most comprehensive set of online books, release notes, man pages, and other information. - You can view man pages by typing man title at a command line.